sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##34.
-Implement a function to reverse the elements of an array.
+##34.Implement a function to reverse the elements of an array.
 ```c
 #include<stdio.h>
 int reversearray(int[],int);